 A Guide to Medicaid: Eligibility, Enrollment and What It Covers

-• More than 1 in 5 people are enrolled in Medicaid.
+- More than 1 in 4 Americans are enrolled in Medicaid in 2023.
 See if you're eligible for Medicaid, find out how to apply and explore what Medicaid covers.

 Medicaid is a health insurance program for people with low or limited income and assets.
-It is the single largest provider of health insurance in America, with over 74 million people, or 23% of the population, enrolled at some level of care.
+It is the single largest provider of health insurance in America.
+Over 84.5 million people (25.2% of Americans) are enrolled in Medicaid in 2023.1

 Founded in 1965, as part of the same legislation that created Medicare, Medicaid combines federal and state funds into a single health insurance provider that delivers basic care to Americans who have trouble paying for their own healthcare or insurance.